sblask-webextensions/webextension-skip-redirect/README.md

 Skip Redirect
 =====================

+Skip Redirect is a Web Extension for Firefox, available here: https://addons.mozilla.org/firefox/addon/skip-redirect/

 Some web pages use intermediary pages before redirecting to a final page.
-This webextension tries to extract the final url from the intermediary url and goes there straight away if successful.
-As an example, try this url:
+This webextension tries to extract the final URL from the intermediary URL and goes there straight away if successful.
+As an example, try this URL:

  - https://www.google.com/chrome/?or-maybe-rather-firefox=https%3A%2F%2Fwww.mozilla.org/